ananay/react-native-apple-auth/README.md

 # Contributing

 Feel free to open issues and pull requests.
-If you would like to be one of the core creators of this library, please reach out to me at i@ananayarora.com or tweet to me @ananayarora!
+If you would like to be one of the core creators of this library, please reach out to me at i@ananayarora.com or message me on twitter @ananayarora!

 # Creators